 Be SMART When You Set Goals

-By following the guide below, your goals will be not only achieved but with the right support, mindset, and setup; you will accomplish more than you ever thought possible.
+We explain how you can use this tried and tested method in life.
+Follow the guide below and your goals will be not only achieved but with the right support, mindset, and setup; you will accomplish more than you ever thought possible.

 SMART goal acronym:

 S is for Specific: When setting goals ensure you are not too vague or ambiguous, describe in detail what it is that you desire to achieve.
 Specificity means you know exactly what the goal is and what it entails.
-Be sure to revisit your goals regularly and modify is necessary, just as you would take your WorkScore check-in quiz.
+Be sure to revisit your goals regularly and modify is necessary, just as you would set goals on your WorkScore dashboard.

 M is for Measurable: Write down a date, month or specific time of year that you want to have achieved your goal by.